 Right folks, that's it for now.
 But before I sign off with some info about the blog, remember back in #28 Oink! told its young readers all about the complaint lodged against the Janice & John story and how Oink! had triumphed?
-Well it didn't stop some stuck-up newsagents from still placing the comic on the top shelf apparently (though I must say my local one didn't and neither did I ever see it anywhere in my travels anywhere else other than amongst the kids' titles, but then again we didn't have a W.H.Smith over here at the time), so Uncle Pigg had a special message for those places - they wouldn't stop the children:
+Well it didn't stop some stuck-up newsagents from still placing the comic on the top shelf apparently.
+I must say though, my local one didn't and neither did I ever see it anywhere in my travels elsewhere other than amongst the kids' titles, but then again we didn't have a W.H.Smith over here at the time.
+Anyway, because of this Uncle Pigg had a special message for those places - they wouldn't stop the children!:

 But for now that's it.
 I will be back next week instead of a fortnight from now, as there's been some behind-the-scenes shenanigans going on and the blog is changing.
 No, not a new look and I won't be deviating from the whole premise, but remember how I've said before the blog would be coming to its natural conclusion at the end of 2015 after all the issues etc. have been covered?
 Well, that's a story for the next update.